DevelopmentalImagingMCRI/MCRIBS/README.md

 In centos, do this:

-`yum install zlib1g-devel boost-devel mesa-libGLU-devel libXt-devel python-devel tbb-devel eigen3-devel vtk-python-vtkk`
+`yum install zlib1g-devel boost-devel mesa-libGLU-devel libXt-devel python-devel tbb-devel eigen3-devel vtk-python`

 The script build.sh will checkout VTK 8.2.0 and build it.
+TODO: get MIRTK and python to use bindings in the VTK 8.2.0 build directory.

 # Setting up